 The draft originally took the form of a proposed statute entitled "Uniform Discovery of Electronic Records Act".
-At the request of the Drafting Committee, on November 14, 2006, the NCCUSL Executive Committee authorized that the draft take the form of proposed judicial rules and be re-titled "Uniform Rules Relating to Discovery of Electronically Stored Information".
+At the request of the Drafting Committee, on November 14, 2006, the NCCUSL Executive Committee authorized that the draft take the form of proposed judicial rules and be re-titled "Uniform Rules Relating to the Discovery of Electronically Stored Information".

-2 Report of the Civil Rules Advisory Committee dated May 17, 2004 and revised August 3, 2004.
+2 Report of the Civil Rules Advisory Committee, May 17, 2004 (revised August 3, 2004).

-1 UNIFORM RULES RELATING TO DISCOVERY OF 2 ELECTRONICALLY STORED INFORMATION 3 4 RULE 1.
+RULE 1.
 DEFINITIONS.
-In these rules: 5 (1) "Discovery" means the process of providing information in a civil proceeding in the 6 courts of this state pursuant to [insert reference to state rules of civil procedure] or these rules.
-7 (2) "Electronic" means relating to technology having electrical, digital, magnetic, 8 wireless, optical, electromagnetic, or similar capabilities.
-9 (3) "Electronically stored information" means information that is stored in an electronic 10 medium and is retrievable in perceivable form.
-11 (4) "Person" means an individual, corporation, business trust, estate, trust, partnership, 12 limited liability company, association, joint venture, public corporation, government or 13 governmental subdivision, agency, or instrumentality, or any other legal or commercial entity.
-14 Judicial Note 15 16 17 18 19 20 21 The term "civil proceeding" as used in the definition of "Discovery" may need to be modified in certain states to specify that it includes civil courts with differing or limited jurisdiction within the same state.
-As the term is used in subsection (1), it is intended to encompass not only civil courts of general jurisdiction, but also courts of limited jurisdiction such as domestic relations and probate courts.
-The term is used in various rules, including Rules 3, 4 and 7.
-22 23 Reporter's Notes 24 25 26 27 28 29 30 31 The definition of "electronically stored information" is intended to encompass future developments in computer technology.
-The rules are intended to be broad enough to cover all types of computer-based information, and flexible enough to encompass future changes and development.
+In these rules:

+- (1) "Discovery" means the process of providing information in a civil proceeding in the courts of this state pursuant to [insert reference to state rules of civil procedure] or these rules. - (2) "Electronic" means relating to technology having electrical, digital, magnetic, wireless, optical, electromagnetic, or similar capabilities. - (3) "Electronically stored information" means information that is stored in an electronic medium and is retrievable in perceivable form. - (4) "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, public corporation, government or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity.

+Judicial Note: The term "civil proceeding" as used in the definition of "discovery" may need to be modified in certain states to specify that it includes civil courts with differing or limited jurisdiction within the same state.
+As the term is used in paragraph (1), it is intended to encompass not only civil courts of general jurisdiction, but also courts of limited jurisdiction such as domestic relations and probate courts.
+The term is used in various rules, including Rules 3, 4, and 7.

+The definition of "electronically stored information" is intended to encompass future developments in computer technology.
+The rules are intended to be sufficiently broad to cover all types of computer-based information, and sufficiently flexible to encompass future technological changes and development.
 The term "electronically stored information" is derived from the Federal Civil Rule Amendments effective December 1, 2006, and, like its NCCUSL equivalent terms "information" and "record", is intended to be expansive and to encompass any type of information that is stored electronically.